This post may contain affiliate links. Please see my full disclosure policy for details.

 There are so many people out there who are amazing at making crafts, you may even be one of them.
-If you’ve considered selling crafts, then Etsy is a good place to sell them and make cash (under the table).
+If you’ve considered selling crafts, then Etsy is a good place to set up shop and sell them for cash (under the table).

 Get an idea for what kind of crafts would do well and start crafting.
 You could make a decent living by doing something you’re already good at.